patello/build-camera/README.md

 - Docker: Docker Engine software is released under the Apache 2.0 license.
 - ffmpeg: ffmpeg is licensed under the LGPLv2.1 license.
+- OpenCV: OpenCV 4.5.0 and higher are licensed under the Apache License 2.0.
 - Libraries in `requirements.txt`:
   - requests: Apache License 2.0
+  - opencv-python: Apache License 2.0

 Please respect the licenses for these libraries when using this project.